pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

   </tbody>
 </table>

-<p class="alert-info" >Using your own data, please be sure to keep all personally identifying information out of the data file.
+Using your own data, please be sure to keep all personally identifying information out of the data file.
 Personal names or employee numbers should not be in the file.
-It’s important to protect employee privacy and anonymity at all times while conducting a gender pay audit. </p>
+It’s important to protect employee privacy and anonymity at all times while conducting a gender pay audit.

 We can start the analysis by creating a pandas' `pivot_table()` that groups the workers by gender and prints the mean and median salaries: